M.S. in Management Studies

-If you're a Northwestern undergraduate completing your degree in the current academic year and interested in learning about management and business, there is now a Master of Science program that will equip you with specialized business skills in just one year.
-Northwestern alumni who will have graduated between June 2013 and March 2014 are also eligible to apply for this exciting program.
+If you’re an undergraduate completing your liberal arts degree in the current academic year and interested in learning about management and business, there is now a Master of Science program that will equip you with specialized business skills in less than one year.
+Students who have graduated between May 2014 and June 2015 are also eligible to apply to for this exciting program.

-This program is designed to complement and build upon Northwestern University's world-class liberal arts education and highly regarded science curriculum.
+This program is designed to complement and build upon a liberal arts education and/or highly regarded science curriculum.
 Graduates who complete this degree will have a strong grounding in liberal arts and management fundamentals.

 The curriculum will expose you to a variety of managerial topics, from accounting and marketing to strategy and leadership.
 Developing broad-based business acumen and skills, in combination with your undergraduate degree, will position you for success across any number of industries, functions and roles.
 It will empower you to solve problems, evaluate and sell your ideas, lead teams effectively, and take control of your career.

-Whether you’ve studied economics, history, music, engineering, philosophy, or any of the 100-plus majors at NU, the Russell Fellows Program will offer you a thorough grounding in business principles, strategies and tools.
+Whether you’ve studied economics, history, music, or engineering, philosophy, the Russell Fellows Program will offer you a thorough grounding in business principles, strategies and tools.
 This multifaceted training will make you more attractive to firms and organizations and better prepared to navigate new challenges throughout your career.

 The Learning Environment